PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 ### Write the Minimal Amount of Code

-The compiler doesn't know what a Wallet is so let's tell it not to see the compiler error.
+The compiler doesn't know what a Wallet is, so let's define it to avoid the compiler error.

 ```rust
 pub struct Wallet {}